shubhaminnani/skin_lesion/README.md

-# Two stage framework for skin lesion segmentation and classification
+# Two stage Framework for Skin Lesion Segmentation and Classification